estellad/mosaic_pilot_study/README.md

             └── SuppFig
 ```

 The analysis for each technology should be run in sequential order based on the naming of files.
 For bash files, only scripts titled main_.sh should be submitted as jobs to high computing clusters.
+Note that path to container should be modified in _.sh files.

 For visualization, the following code links are mapped to the creation of each figure/supplement figure.